-- a heavy metal isotope with the same chemical properties as the inactive heavy metal - · an emitter of gamma rays - short radioactive half-life (some hours until a few days).
+- a heavy metal isotope with the same chemical properties as the inactive heavy metal - an emitter of gamma rays - short radioactive half-life (some hours until a few days).

-The isotopes Cu and 69mZn meet these requirements.
-The isotope Cu has a half life of 12.7 hours and emits gamma rays with an energy of 511 keV with a probability of 37 % due to positron annihilation.
+The isotopes 64Cu and 69mZn meet these requirements.
+The isotope 64Cu has a half life of 12.7 hours and emits gamma rays with an energy of 511 keV with a probability of 37 % due to positron annihilation.
 The isotope 69mZn has a half life of 13.8 hours and emits gamma rays with an energy of 439 keV.
-Both isotopes are possible to generate in a research reactor by neutron activation.
-To generate Cu a pure sample of copper metal is necessary, to generate 69mZn a small quantity of highly enriched Zn is required.
+Both isotopes can be produced in a research reactor by neutron activation.
+To generate 69CU a pure sample of copper metal is necessary, to generate 69mZn a small quantity of highly enriched 69ZN is required.

 These isotopes were applied to determine the heavy metal evaporation.
-For each experimental run one irradiated ampoule with a sample of Cu or 69mZn, respectively, was used.
+For each experimental run one irradiated ampoule with a sample of 64Cu or 69mZn, respectively, was used.
 The ampoule was cracked, its content was mixed with 20 grams of waste material and pressed into a pellet.
 This single pellet was injected at the beginning of the grate through the tracer tube.
-This causes a so called DIRAC-pulse.
+This causes a so-called DIRAC-pulse.

-By means of 1"-NaI(Tl)-scintillation-detectors, shielded and collimated by special blocks made from tungsten alloy, it was possible to localise the labelled metal in the incinerator.
+By means of 1^s-Nal(TI)-scintillation-detectors, shielded and collimated by special blocks made from tungsten alloy, it was possible to localize the labeled metal in the incinerator.
 The detectors were positioned at selected opposite points alongside the grate of the pilot incinerator.
-By using the same detectors but labelling the input mass flow with non volatile $^{113m}In(OH)3$ or $^{113m}In_2O_3$ it was also possible to determine the solid residence time distributions in the whole incinerator as well as in several parts of it.
+By using the same detectors but labeling the input mass flow with non volatile ^{113m}In(OH)3 or ^{113m}In2O3 it was also possible to determine the solid residence time distributions in the whole incinerator as well as in several parts of it.

 For the determination of the quantities of copper or zinc in the flue gas an absorber filled with diluted nitric acid was used.
-A partial flow of the flue gas was continuously sucked off the combustion chamber and passed through this absorber.
-An unshielded 1,5"-NaI(Tl)-scintillation-detector positioned in the centre of the absorber recorded the absorbed quantity of radioactive metal as a function of time.
+A partial flow of the flue gases was continuously sucked off the combustion chamber and passed through this absorber.
+An unshielded 1,54-NaI(TI)-scintillation-detector positioned in the center of the absorber recorded the absorbed quantity of radioactive metal as a function of time.
 At the end of each experimental run the dissolved content of an irradiated ampoule containing the small quantity of the corresponding metal was given directly into the absorber for calibration.

-To determine the location of heavy metal evaporation on the grate two independent measurement are needed.
-One is the radio tracer measurements with zinc and copper from where we get the heavy metal evaporation in function of time.
-The other one is the radio tracer measurements with In which determines the waste material flow on the grate.
+To determine the location of heavy metal evaporation on the grate two independent measurements are needed.
+One is the radio tracer measurements with zinc and copper from which we get the heavy metal evaporation as a function of time.
+The other one is the radio tracer measurements which determine the waste material flow on the grate.